ordinals/ord/docs/src/guides/wallet.md

 ord wallet create
 ```

-This should print out your seed phrase (mnemonic), make sure to store it
+This will print out your seed phrase mnemonic, store it somewhere safe.
-somewhere safe.

 ```
 {